 "One of the first things I will be doing is providing traineeships on data operations," Stacey says.

 "I am very motivated to recruit Indigenous trainees as part of my company's long-term goal to reverse the under-representation of First Nations Australians in the tech industry."

 Stacey has also involved traditional owners, the Larrakia People, to make their mark on the new data center.
 Elders will be invited to bestow a name on the facility and to share a unique name for different doors within the labyrinth-like interior.

 Inside the centre, the walls will also feature an original mural, created by the traditional owners, says Stewart whose heritage originates from the Jingili tribe in the Central Northern Territory.

 The facility, to be opened in 2021, brings much-needed enterprise certified capability to Darwin, which previously was only available in major cities outside of the Territory.
 This means that organisations with critical requirements such as data sovereignty, high availability/dependability or enhanced security can soon subscribe to top quality, highly secure services within the Territory's borders.

-The yet-to-be-named data centre is set to commence operations in 2nd Qtr 2021.
-Pre-sales for rackspace within the data centre have commenced and demand is expected to be high.
+The yet-to-be-named data center is set to commence operations in 2nd Qtr 2021.
+Pre-sales for rackspace within the data center have commenced and demand is expected to be high.

-Applications for data centre trainees are being accepted now, with applicants being invited to express their interest via email@example.com.
+Applications for data center trainees are being accepted now, with applicants being invited to express their interest via firstname.lastname@example.org.